Cambodia in style.

 Text: Jens Hoffmann

-Buddhism is encompasses a variety of traditions, beliefs and spiritual practices.
+Natural life, joy, Buddhism encompasses a variety of traditions, beliefs and spiritual practices.
 Here in Phnom Penh in the capital of Cambodia it is different.
 Located on the banks of the Tonlé Sap and Mekong River, Phnom Penh has been the national capital since French colonization.

 Once known as the “Pearl of Asia,” along with Siem Reap and Sihanoukville significant global and domestic tourist destinations, there are a number of surviving French colonial buildings scattered along the grand boulevards.

-Our mission was Siam Rep & Angkor Wat.
+Our mission was Siam Reap.
+Angkor Wat!!.
 It was on my travel list since years.

 Sunset ciders and flooded forests, there are a couple of must do’s in Cambodia.
 A escape to Cambodia is not complete without at least one of these activities and a check-in at the Raffles in Phnom Penh.